thorschoepe/collisionavoidance_NRP/README.md

 collisionavoidance_NRP/code/experiments/spikebot_cluttered_environment.zip

 You can run any version directly in the browser by simply going to My experiments, clicking on the experiment and clicking Launch.
+If you launch the experiment the first time the script random_experiment.exd will complain that the file number_experiment.npy does not exist.
+In case you do not use the automated environment you can just set num=0 in line 36, 81 and 94 of the script random_environment.exd.
 If you want to execute a series of experiments combined with statistical analysis I recommend the environment I created explained in section 4 below.